Talking to Your Healthcare Provider About Kidney Cancer

 by Debra Wood, RN

-You have a unique medical history.
-Therefore, it is essential to talk with your doctor or healthcare provider about your personal risk factors and/or experience with kidney cancer.
-By talking openly and regularly with your healthcare provider, you can take an active role in your care.
+You have your own health history.
+Talk with your doctor about your risk factors and background with kidney cancer.
+By talking openly and often with your care team, you can make the best choices for you and your family.

 General Tips for Gathering Information

 Here are some tips that will make it easier for you to talk to your care team: